-The door opened and there stood Miss Avery at the threshold, dressed in a familiar floral summer dress, her body still as tight as Davidson remembered, though the lines under her eyes had deepened and darkened, and her shoulder-length ashy curls were a mess with frizz, looking as though she had just woken from a nap.
+The front door opened and there stood Miss Avery at the threshold, dressed in a familiar floral summer dress, her body still as tight and limber as Davidson remembered, though the lines under her eyes had deepened and darkened, and her shoulder-length ashy curls were a mess with frizz, looking as though she had just woken from a nap.
 Despite her sluggishness, she offered the Deputy a warm smile and a greeting that sounded like a pleasant sigh.

 “Hey, Maggie,” said the Deputy.
 “I’m sorry.
 Were you asleep?”